- What are electromagnetic fields?

 Among others, the following equipments are available for the preparation and radiochemical processing of the samples:

 - mills and grinders,

 - chemical fume hoods.

-The instrumental equipment of the radioecology laboratory also includes high-purity germanium detectors as well as several measuring systems for the determination of alpha and beta emitters.
+The instrumental equipment of the radioecology laboratory also includes high-purity germanium detectors for measuring gamma radiation as well as several measuring systems for the determination of alpha and beta emitters.

 Quality assurance and quality management

-As in all laboratories of the Federal Office for Radiation Protection a high value is placed on quality management and quality assurance.
+As in all laboratories of the Federal Office for Radiation Protection quality management and quality assurance are top-ranking issues.

 The radioecology laboratory participates regularly in comparative measurements (interlaboratory comparisons and proficiency tests).
 Moreover, the radioecology laboratory is working towards accreditation according to DIN EN ISO/IEC 17025 (DAkkS (German accreditation body)) to prove its high-level technical and professional expertise.

 The radioecology laboratory is a member of the international laboratory network ALMERA (Analytical Laboratories for the Measurement of Environmental Radioactivity) of the IAEA.